vidishsirdesai/projects/README.md

 - Observation: The p-value is greater than $\alpha$.
 This suggests that there is no significant difference in the likelihood of network anomalies among network connections with different traffic volumes from destination to source.
 - Conclusion: Null hypothesis (H0) is true.

 ### Hypothesis 2: Certain protocols are more frequently associated with network anomalies.
+Are certain protocols more frequently associated with anomalies in the network?
 - Null hypothesis (H0): There is no significant difference in the likelihood of network anomalies among different protocol types.
 - Alternate hypothesis (H1): There is a significant difference in the likelihood of network anomalies among different protocol types.
 - Test used: Chi-Square Test for Independence